MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

         :::image type="content" source="media/sign-in-crm.png" alt-text="Screenshot showing sign in to your CRM button.":::

-    Once you are signed in, the Copilot for Sales pane is populated with personalized action items and relevant CRM information to help you work more efficiently.
+    Once you're signed in, the Copilot for Sales pane is populated with personalized action items and relevant CRM information to help you work more efficiently.

 ## Use Copilot for Sales without signing in